Orest-Cokan/cokan-FeelsBook/README.md

 Orest Cokan
 cokan - Feelsbook CMPUT 301 Assignment 1

 The assignment involves creating an android application in java used for recording emotions.
-Each emotion has a data and may have a comment associated with it.
+Each emotion has a date and may have a comment associated with it.
 A history page includes each recorded emotion and will allow the user to edit the date and or comment about an emotion.

+The application includes the following:

 - Quickly record an emotion with only 1 click on the app and add an optional comment
 - See a count of each emotion recorded